 At The Law Offices of Willie D. Powells III and Associates, PLLC, we are tough advocates for injured people.
 Our Houston head injury attorney will fight vehemently to protect your rights and to recover the compensation you deserve.
 We pay attention, take extra care, and treat every client as an individual.

-Common Causes of Head Injuries
+Common Causes of Traumatic Head and Brain Injuries

 Head injuries can be caused by a blow to the head or by movement of the brain inside the skull.
 Common causes of head injuries include: